 These were the views which were the point of doing an Annapurna trek.

-I was still in the middle of breakfast when, just like the previous evening, someone hurriedly called for us all to come outside, to the back – where the view was towards the chain of peaks of the Annapurna massif.
+I was still in the middle of breakfast when, just like the previous evening, someone hurriedly called for us all to come outside.
+To the back of the inn this time, where the view was towards the chain of peaks of the Annapurna massif.